 Now, let’s not con ourselves into thinking that this was just something that happened two thousand years ago, in other culture, among people of another faith.
-If this abuse was happening in Jesus’ culture and era, it’s been well-and-truly perfected among Christians today.
+If this abuse was happening in Jesus’ culture and era, it’s been well-and-truly perfected among Christians in western nations today.
 Many Christian leaders in our own day and in our own culture are very expert at using manipulation to get money from people.

 For example, watch any television evangelist (… if you have the stomach for it.
-I frequently don’t. ...) … Watch any television evangelist and you will find that a major part of his broadcast is an appeal for money.
+I usually don’t. ...) … watch any television evangelist and you will find that a major part of his broadcast is an appeal for money.
 Some are more blatant than others in their approach, but an appeal for money is a major part of their message, often with a manipulative tug on the heartstrings.
 As in our lesson, unscrupulous religious leaders today continue to manipulate the simple faith of simple people for their own financial gain.